LocationActon, CA, United States

 Design TeamMarcy Wong, Donn Logan, Tai-Ran Tseng

-From the architect.
+Text description provided by the architects.
 Situated in the AntelopeValley, along the Western edge of the Mojave Desert, the Mojave Rivers Ranger Station is designed for administrative and fire personnel from the USDA Forest Service Mojave Rivers Ranger District.
 Both client and architect aspired to achieve a building appropriate to its context and to the function of the agency.
 In keeping with the Forest Service’s principles, the ranger station is designed to convey the agency’s roots as an institution with "an ethic of conservation and stewardship, a close tie to the land, and an orientation of service to current and future generations.”
 The result is a facility whose form and aesthetic is largely shaped by its desert site and climate.

 The Ranger Station adapts to its desert context in a number of ways.
 Deep roof overhangs shelter the interior from harsh direct sunlight, while operable windows along the north and south walls permit air circulation through the largely open office areas.
 A narrow 40’ floor plate provides optimal daylighting and cross-ventilation throughout the space.
 As a result, most spaces in the building have two sources of natural daylight, and the open, light-filled central office area provides an uplifting workspace for Forest Service personnel.